yacineMTB/talk/README.md

 - Set up still isn't straightforward.
 We'll give this a pass Wed Jun 14 2023
 - Talk now responds to you.
-- **Breaking change** - You're going to have to add piper to your path.
+- **Breaking change**: You're going to have to add piper to your path.
 See the manual steps

 ## Goals
 - Runs completely locally